verbb/workflow/docs/get-started/configuration.md

 - `reviewerNotifications` - Whether email notifications should be delivered to reviewers when editors submit an entry for review.
 - `reviewerApprovalNotifications` - Whether email notifications should be delivered to editors when each reviewer approves an entry after review.
 - `publisherNotifications` - Whether email notifications should be delivered to publishers when editors submit an entry for review.
+- `publishedAuthorNotifications` - Whether email notifications should be delivered to the entry author when approved and published by a Publisher.
 - `selectedPublishers` - An array of user IDs of publishers to receive email notifications.
 Use '\*' for all.

 Permissions